emanuelalkobi/EC601_PROJECT/README.md

      - Object segmentation
      - 91 stuff categories

-In our project we care about 2 classes only :
+*    In our project we care about 2 classes only :
-     -person
+     - person
-     -sports ball.
+     - sports ball

 Our code is based on the next website: